LeePresident/LeePresident.github.io/README.md

 ### Hi there 👋

-The project is for a simple website of my virtual bus company in a Minecraft server named Project Nazca Server.
+The project is for a simple website of my virtual bus company (StarTone Transport) in a Minecraft server named Project Nazca Server.

 The website is mainly coded with HTML and the mainframe is created by GenAI.